H3AR7B3A7/SpringBootInAction/README.md

 [JavaConfig](https://github.com/H3AR7B3A7/SpringServletStackCode) we already saw some concepts of configuration and security.
 We will explore them further in this application.

 ## Configuration
+- Spring conditional configuration: Most of the Spring default configuration beans only get created when we don't provide any of our own.
+We can write our own conditions like this in Spring by implementing the Condition interface.